ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-21-automating-daily-report-with-VBA.md

 ### Let’s get down to business

 The list of tasks is already well defined, so I started to write down procedures on the VBA editor built in MS Excel.
-Please feel free to contact me for any suggestions.
+Please feel free to [contact me](ericsoonyoulkwon@gmail.com){:target="_blank"} for any suggestions.

 #### Check if there is already a folder with the same name